azkiflay/terraform/README.md

   }
 ```

 Note that other configuration changes are also made.
-These include the locking mechanism (*dynamodb_table*) and the regon where the S3 bucket exists.
+These include the locking mechanism (*dynamodb_table*) and the region where the S3 bucket exists.
 Terraform fetches these setting from other AWS resources that are created for the respective functionalities.
 The following summarizes configurations of these resources.

 Finally, you need to run Terraform to apply the changes and use the S3 store as its backend, using *terraform init*.
 ```bash
   terraform init
 ```
 As you can see in Figure 14, Terraform detects a remote backend "**s3**" successfully.
 This means that your infrastructure configuration now will be stored remotely on the S3 bucket.
-Consequently, you can have multiple people working collaboratively on your infrastructure without worrying about corrputing the **terraform.state** file, race conditions, and without secrets being accidentaly exposed accidentally.
+Consequently, you can have multiple people working collaboratively on your infrastructure without worrying about corrupting the *terraform.state* file, race conditions, and without secrets being accidentally exposed accidentally.